HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 {{ figure_markup(
   image="javascript-frameworks.png",
-  caption="JavaScript Frameworks used by Pre-rendered and Hybrid sites", description="Bar chart showing the most common JavaScript frameworks used by Pre-rendered and Hybrid sites in 2024.React is the most popular with 23% of pre-rendered sites and 39% of Hybrid, Vue.js comes in next with 8% of Pre-rendered and 13% of Hybrid.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1961429073&format=interactive", sheets_gid="1131487846", sql_file="js_frameworks.sql"
+  caption="JavaScript Frameworks used by Prerendered and Hybrid sites", description="Bar chart showing the most common JavaScript frameworks used by Prerendered and Hybrid sites in 2024.React is the most popular with 23% of prerendered sites and 39% of Hybrid, Vue.js comes in next with 8% of Prerendered and 13% of Hybrid.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1961429073&format=interactive", sheets_gid="1131487846", sql_file="js_frameworks.sql"
   )
 }}

-When we break down the JavaScript frameworks used by Pre-rendered and Hybrid websites, we see heavier frameworks like React are more commonly used in the Hybrid category.
+When we break down the JavaScript frameworks used by Prerendered and Hybrid websites, we see heavier frameworks like React are more commonly used in the Hybrid category.

 {{ figure_markup(
   image="transfer-excluding-css-js.png",
-  caption="Transfer size excluding CSS and JavaScript by year", description="Column chart showing the median size of Non JavaScript and CSS transfer size per year for each category - Pre-rendered, Hybrid, and Dynamic.
-In 2024, Pre-rendered sites have a median of 1,071 KB, Hybrid sites have a median of 1,368 KB, and Dynamic sites have a median of 1,783 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=919021609&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+  caption="Transfer size excluding CSS and JavaScript by year", description="Column chart showing the median size of Non JavaScript and CSS transfer size per year for each category - Prerendered, Hybrid, and Dynamic.
+In 2024, Prerendered sites have a median of 1,071 KB, Hybrid sites have a median of 1,368 KB, and Dynamic sites have a median of 1,783 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=919021609&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"